-The first annual CHILKAT CHALLENGE TRIATHLON (CCT) will be held in Haines, Alaska, on July 15th, 2017.
+The second annual CHILKAT CHALLENGE TRIATHLON (CCT) will be held in Haines, Alaska, on July 1st, 2018.

-The race will begin at 11:00 AM (in 15 minute waves) at Mosquito Lake State Park, 30 miles from Haines, where solo racers or 3-person teams (one racer per leg) will paddle 8 miles (across Mosquito Lake, through a narrow passage of water known as the “slough” and down the Chilkat River,) cycle 20 miles down the Haines Highway, then run 6 miles along the River from Haines to the finish line at Lenitkof Cove.
+The race will begin at ~9:00 AM at Mosquito Lake State Park, 30 miles north of Haines, where racers will paddle across Mosquito Lake, through the “slough” and down the Chilkat River (total ~8 miles), then cycle 20 miles down the Haines Highway, and finish with an 8.5 mile run along the Chilkat River to the finish line at Chilkat State Park.

-Solo competitors and one member of each 3-person team must fill out the official online entry form.
-The CCT anticipates ~75 solo entries and ~50 team entries.
+Solo competitors and one member of each team must fill out the official online entry form.
 All competitors must sign the race liability waiver form.
 Registration will not be confirmed until all forms are completed and payment has been received by credit card or PayPal through the CCT website.
-The fee for a solo competitor is $50 USD.
-The fee for a three-person team is $150 USD.
+The fee for each competitor is $75 USD.

-Entries will be officially registered on line on a first come/first served basis beginning on February 15 th, 2017, @ 9:00 AM, Alaska time.
-Fees (less $15 for solos and $45 for a team) will be refundable until May 15th, 2017.
+Entries will be officially registered on-line on a first come/first served basis beginning on November 1st, 2017, @ 9:00 AM, AST.
+Fees (less $15 for solos and $45 for a team) will be refundable until April 1st, 2017.
 Registration Form.

 After all race slots have been initially filled, a waiting list will be established on a first come/first served basis.
 A non-refundable deposit ($15) is required for placement on the waiting list.
 If contacted about a race slot the wait-listed entrant must respond to CCT within 7 working days or the slot will be offered to the next person or team on the waiting list and the entrant initially contacted will be moved to the bottom of the list.

-Cancellation/withdrawal requests received between May 15th and June 15th will be refunded 50% of the entrance fee.
-Withdrawal after June 15th will result in forfeiture of the entry fee.
+Cancellation/withdrawal requests received between April 1st and June 1st will be refunded 50% of the entrance fee.
+Withdrawal after June 1st will result in forfeiture of the entry fee.
 Entries are not transferrable to another party.
-Substitution of up to two members of a three-person team will be permitted until June 15th, 2017.
+Substitution of up to two members of a three-person team or one person on a two-=person team will be permitted until June 1st, 2018.

 If the event is cancelled for any reason, all registration fees will be fully refunded.